We’d Love to Meet You

 it a better place to live.

-Dr. Carl Clark, Chief Executive Officer
+Carl Clark, MD, President and Chief Executive Officer

 The organization created an innovative tool called “Four Mental Health Recovery Measures” that look for patterns to improve clinical practice and recovery outcomes for people with mental illness.
 This ground-breaking research is being adopted by other mental health centers throughout the United States and the world.